 Let’s check out how you can apply these techniques.

-Recruitment marketing is a new concept in the human resources’ world that can be defined as viewing your candidates as customers of your business.
-The idea is to use marketing strategies to attract, engage and nurture potential applicants to your job positions so that it’s possible to create a kind of marketing funnel aligned to your recruitment strategy.
+Recruitment marketing is a new concept in the human resources world that can be defined as viewing your candidates as customers of your business.
+The idea is to use marketing strategies to attract, engage, and nurture potential applicants to your job positions so that it’s possible to create a kind of marketing funnel aligned to your recruitment strategy.

-Your organizational Culture will drive your recruitment marketing strategy to target the right audience and build a whole experience to make your positions much more attractive than others in the market.
+Your organizational culture will drive your recruitment marketing strategy to target the right audience and build a whole experience to make your positions much more attractive than others in the market.

 Some examples of how to apply recruitment marketing:

 - Map what channels are better to reach the audience you are targeting.
-Are they using Instagram, LinkedIn or your blogs to search for jobs?
+Are they using Instagram, LinkedIn, or your blogs to search for jobs?

 - Use the right tone of voice in a job posting.
 Do you have a formal or informal culture?
-Format your posting in a way that aligns to your company’s culture so you attract the right kind of candidates.
+Format your posting in a way that aligns with your company’s culture so you attract the right kind of candidates.